 Having an unused overdraft

-If you have a very large overdraft limit but rarely or never use it, it can still be concerning for lenders.
+If you have a substantial overdraft limit but rarely or never use it, it can still be concerning for lenders.
 This is because you’re able to take on a large sum which is likely to entail large fees if the overdraft isn’t paid on time.

 Using your overdraft facility frequently

-You’re still able to get a mortgage while you’re in an overdraft, however not every lender will be accessible.
+You’re still able to get a mortgage while you’re in an overdraft, but not every lender will be accessible.

 If you’ve been declined a mortgage because of your overdraft

-It’s not uncommon to be declined a mortgage because of an overdraft, although this does depend on the lender you’ve applied with.
+It’s not uncommon to be declined a mortgage because of an overdraft.
 Some lenders are more suitable than others if you wish to apply for a mortgage with an overdraft.

-Being declined a mortgage can leave you feeling disappointed and frustrated; however, this doesn’t need to be the end of your mortgage journey.
+Being declined a mortgage can leave you feeling disappointed and frustrated, but this doesn’t need to be the end of your mortgage journey.
 We’ve helped many applicants get a mortgage after they’ve been declined elsewhere.
 Applying for a mortgage without preparing your application will likely entail problems further into your mortgage.